top of page

 Step 3 – Implement Controls

-These examples represent common hazards and controls.
-If you are unsure about a task or its hazards, consult your supervisor or work partner before beginning work.
+These examples highlight common hazards and controls.
+If you are unsure about a task, consult your supervisor or work partner before starting work.

 Back Next